Josemat/Josemat/README.md

 - 👀 I’m interested in become a self-taught Full Stack dev
 - 🌱 I’m currently learning java, javascript, HTML, CSS, Bootstrap.
 Always learning
 - 💞️ I’m looking to collaborate on improving our lives and bring easyness and cool solutions to our day to day.
 - 📫 How to reach me?
 Easy!
-Go to https://www.linkedin.com/in/jose-emmanuel-tulian-171b8b131
+Go to <a href="https://www.linkedin.com/in/jose-emmanuel-tulian-171b8b131">Linkedin @Josemat</a>

 Color Palette:
 020300